LenweSaralonde/Musician/README.md

 Special thanks to the supporters of the project:

-Grayson Blackclaw / ChanceTheCheetah / Selena - WRA / Crisellianna
+Grayson Blackclaw / ChanceTheCheetah / Selena - WRA / Crisellianna / Naelyel